JuliaQUBO/QUBOTools.jl/README.md

 It is also the choice for the energy values corresponding to each solution.
 It's commonly set as `Float64`.

-This package follows **bqpjson**'s mathematical formulation, given by
+This package follows **BQPJSON**'s mathematical formulation, given by

 $$ f(\vec{x}) = \alpha \left[{ \sum_{i < j} q_{i, j}\,x_{i}\,x_{j} +\sum_{i} l_{i}\,x_{i} + \beta }\right] $$